harshitpaunikar1/harshitpaunikar1.github.io/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to build the base HTML structure for hero, about, work, and contact sections and make the whole thing feel less half baked.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 Even simple portfolio sections can eat time when the wording and visuals both need to feel right.
 - Deliverable: I wrapped up the day with page skeleton mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-01-19 - Day 6: Core styling

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to create the main layout, typography, buttons, and spacing rules in CSS and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I was also thinking about first impression stuff the whole time, since this kind of project gets judged very quickly.
+- Deliverable: I wrapped up the day with core styles mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.